percona/everest-doc/docs/administer/rbac.md

         - Create `backups` (if backup schedules are enabled)

+    === "Upgrades"

-    6. For upgrades, the following permissions must be granted:
+        For upgrades, the following permissions must be granted:

         - Read Namespaces
         - Read all `database` engines in that namespace
         - Read all `database clusters` in that namespace
         - Update `database clusters` in that namespace

 ## Roles in RBAC